Lasagne/Lasagne/docs/user/custom_layers.rst

 as its input.

-However, if the operation performed by the layer changes the shape of the data, you should also implement `get_output_shape_for()`.
+However, if the operation performed by the layer changes the shape of the data, you also need to implement `get_output_shape_for()`.
 This method computes the shape of the layer output given the shape of its input.
 Note that this shape computation should result in a tuple of integers, so it is *not* symbolic.

-This method exists because Lasagne needs a way to propagate shape information when a network is defined, so it can determine what sizes the parameter arrays should be, for example.
+This method exists because Lasagne needs a way to propagate shape information when a network is defined, so it can determine what sizes the parameter tensors should be, for example.
 This mechanism allows each layer to obtain the size of its input from the previous layer, which means you don't have to specify the input size manually.
 This also prevents errors stemming from inconsistencies